 Compare on different devices

-Comparing your site on mobile versus desktop is a good way to see how your site adapts to different browser shapes.
+Comparing your site on mobile versus a computer is a good way to see how your site adapts to different browser shapes.
 As you make major changes on your site, it's a good idea to keep your phone close by, with your site open in its browser.
-When you save big changes on a desktop computer, refresh the browser on your smartphone to see the effect.
+When you save big changes on a computer, refresh the browser on your smartphone to see the effect.

 Testing changes on your mobile device gives the most accurate display and is the only way to explore portrait and landscape orientations.
-For a quick preview as you’re editing on a desktop, use Device View.
+For a quick preview as you’re editing on a computer, use Device View.